 There are always those things that you need to do, but don't quite know how to do.
 One of those might be opening a bank account.
-Yes, you’re thinking ‘um…I know how to open a bank account, I’m not 5…’.
-Right you are.
-However, do you know how to open a bank account in Holland?
+While you might know how to open a bank account, do you know how to open a bank account in the Netherlands?
 In Dutch?
-Okay, neither do we, to be honest.
-While we may not know how to open a bank account in Dutch, we certainly know how to open a Dutch bank account in Holland.
+Okay, to be honest, neither do we.
+While we may not know how to open a bank account in Dutch, we certainly know how to open a Dutch bank account.

 First things first: what sort of documents and papers do you need to open a Dutch bank account?
 Here's what you'll need:

 As an EU student, you'll need valid proof of identity, like a passport or ID.
-A driver's licence is not always accepted, so watch out for that.
-Then, you need a proof of address, be it an apartment or student housing.
+A driver's licence is not always accepted.
+Then, you need a proof of address, regardless if it's an apartment or student housing.
 Furthermore, you need your BSN number.
 You can read all about this magic number here.

-Finally, most banks will ask for proof of enrolment, or your letter of enrolment at your university or college.
+Finally, most banks will ask for proof of enrollment or your letter of enrollment at your university or college.

-Like with EU students, some banks will want to see proof of enrolment, or your letter of enrolment at your university or college.
+Like with EU students, some banks will want to see proof of enrollment, or your letter of enrollment at your university or college.

-There’s also something called Bunq Bank, which is an alternative solution if you don't want to go with the traditional banking route.
+Bunq is an alternative solution if you don't want to go with traditional banking.
 With a free account, you get an online banking account.
 With premium or business, you get 2 Bunq worldwide Mastercards and a Maestro card.
-Everything is on your phone; you don't need to visit a bank branch or do any paperwork.
+Everything is on your phone.
+You don't need to visit a bank branch or do any paperwork.
 Some other cool features of Bunq include opening group accounts.
 If you are going on a night out, or want to go on holiday together, you can use a group account.
 Furthermore, you can request money that you are owed.

-ABN Amro also has bank accounts specifically dedicated to students.
+ABN Amro also has bank accounts made for students.
 How cool is that?
 With the ABN Amro Student Account, international students can set up an account in the Netherlands.
-With this, you'll get a World Card (debit), internet and mobile banking.
-Plus, if you want to go the extra mile, you can also get the accompanying Student Insurance.
-With this, you can get liability, accident and home insurance.
+With this, you'll get a World Card (debit), internet, and mobile banking.
+If you want to go the extra mile, you can also get the accompanying Student Insurance.
+With this, you can get liability, accident, and home insurance.
 You can read more about this on our Insurances page!
-To find all of this, simply go to the ABN Amro homepage and search 'international student'.
+To find all of this information, simply go to the ABN Amro homepage and search 'international student'.

-You'll have to bring all the relevant documents, and perhaps even your employment contract if you work.
-Once you've set up your Dutch bank account, you'll get your card, PIN and activation code in the post!
+You'll have to bring all the relevant documents and perhaps your employment contract if you work.
+Once you've set up your Dutch bank account, you'll get your card, PIN, and activation code in the post!

-Rabobank is another student favourite.
-Here, you can also get a student package for free!
+Rabobank is another student favorite.
+At Rabobank, you also get a student package for free!
 With the Rabobank student account, you get a debit card as well as internet and mobile banking.
-Plus, you can also apply for a credit card (find out more about debit vs credit here).
+Plus, you can also apply for a credit card.
 You can also get student insurance with Rabobank, as well as other student discounts.
 You can find out more about the Student Package here.

 To set up your account, all you need to do is make an appointment at a local branch.
 When you get there, make sure to bring all the necessary documents!